donjne/donjne/README.md

 You can call me Dav, Dave or David.

 I'm a software engineer excited about improving technology particularly using Rust.
-Thanks to Rust [Zero to Mastery](https://youtube.com/@ZeroToMastery) and [Let's Get Rusty](https://youtube.com/@letsgetrusty) videos that got me onboarded and hooked some years ago.
+Thanks to [Zero to Mastery](https://youtube.com/@ZeroToMastery) and [Let's Get Rusty](https://youtube.com/@letsgetrusty) videos that got me onboarded and hooked some years ago.
 Here's a list of what I currently do:
 - Contributing to open source and startups
 - Reading a lot, mostly on Rust.
 I have read the entire Rust book, Async Rust, Effective Rust, Zero to Production and Computer Design and Architecture by my namesake David!
 - Working as a DevRel at Superteam Nigeria